 This engine must only be operated with accessories supplied, recommended and released by BRP-Powertrain.
-Modifications are only allowed after consent by the engine manufacturer.
+If the motor is equipped by extra accessories it must be provided (and proven) that the engine under all operating conditions comply with the limits prescribed by ROTAX.